 Restarting your system can clear your cache, pause any downloads, and stop any unwanted programs that could be affecting your PC.

-Anti-Virus Scan:
+Anti-Virus Scan

 A PC virus can result in your system unexpectedly stopping and crashing.
 Running an anti-virus scan will show you if there are any malware or viruses impacting your PC.
+We recommend investing in some high-quality virus and malware protection, such as Bullguard or Norton.

-Reset CMOS Battery:
+Reset CMOS Battery

 The CMOS battery ensures your BIOS settings are retained, even when your system is unplugged.
 If you’ve noticed any issues with your PC struggling to start or not turning on at all, it could be that you need to perform a simple reset of the CMOS battery.